pwdd/pwdd.github.io/_posts/2016-10-14-basic-scala-syntax.md

 }
 ```

-As we can see, although Scala is statically typed, there is no need to turn `number` into a string.
+As we can see, although Scala is statically typed, there is no need to turn `number` into a string in order to pass it to `println`.
 The string interpolation for this simple expression will automatically change `Int` into `String`.

 The return type of the above function is `Unit`, which means that the function returns no value (`println` returns no value).
 Note that the function does return, so `Unit` is the right type.
 When I function does not return, the type would be `Nothing`.